leenlab2/reminiscence/.github/pull_request_template.md

 # Checklists
 ## Integration Checklist
-- [ ] I have attached this PR to the relevant Trello card
 - [ ] **I have not touched the main Room scene**
 - [ ] My changes generate no new errors
 - [ ] Any dependencies have already gone live on the `main` branch or were merged in separately
 - [ ] Any modifications to prefabs have been applied to the original prefab file
+- [ ] My changes were integrated into the main scene

 ## Review Checklist
 - [ ] I have commented my code, particularly in hard-to-understand areas